Industrial technician in a hard hat and safety glasses inspecting machinery with a tablet under bright outdoor light on a work platform

 • Site Walkthrough & Observation: Our engineers conduct a detailed walkthrough to understand physical layout, noise/vibration sources, and operational dynamics.

-• Precision Measurements: We deploy calibrated instrumentation to capture real-time data.
+• Measurements: We deploy the appropriate instrumentation and data acquisition systems to capture real-time data.
 This may include sound pressure levels, reverberation time, background noise, or vibration readings.

 • Data Logging & Environmental Context: For projects needing extended monitoring (e.g., environmental or occupational exposure), we set up data loggers and document site conditions, weather, and workflows.